Important Transparency in Coverage Information

 As part of the Affordable Care Act (“ACA”), please see the following transparency in coverage information for individuals enrolled in dental plans purchased through healthcare.gov.

-The information provided below applies to 2017 Individual On-Exchange plans and Small Group On-Exchange plans, unless otherwise noted.
+The information provided below applies to 2017 and 2018 Individual On-Exchange plans and Small Group On-Exchange plans, unless otherwise noted.
 This information is meant to be a guide and this information does not modify any of the terms of your Subscriber Certificate.
 For specific information on your plan, please review your specific policy/plan materials (e.g. your Subscriber Certificate).

 Balance billing occurs when a participating dentist bills you for charges (other than charges that result from co-payments, coinsurance or deductibles) after we have paid your claim.
 Participating dentists within our network have agreed to accept our contracted fee as full payment and have agreed not to bill you above their contracted fee.
 When you see a dentist within our network of dentists, balance billing is not permitted.